nico-amsterdam/bun-htmx-crud/README.md

 <img width="716" height="663" alt="Register OAuth App" src="https://github.com/user-attachments/assets/e2e14c48-8c02-4d45-87a3-3b68c91d049d" />

+- Click on 'Register application'.
-- Copy the client ID to your .env file and your wrangler.jsonc file.
+- Copy the client ID to your `.env` file and your `wrangler.jsonc` file
-- Edit your new OAuth App again, and click on 'Generate a new client secret'.
+- Click on 'Generate a new client secret'
-- Copy the secret to your clickboard and past it in your .env file.
+- Copy the secret to your clickboard and past it in your `.env` file.
 Use the `bun wrangler secret put GITHUB_CLIENT_SECRET` command to upload the secret to Cloudflare.